isomerpages/imda-codesg/events/workshops/_posts/2019-01-12-digital-maker-hot-drink-alarm-system.md

 Terms of receiving a free micro:bit

-Recipient must be an eligible participant of the workshop
+Recipient must be an eligible participant of the workshop.

 Recipient must be receiving their free micro:bit from IMDA for the first time.
 This covers all other previous activities beyond the Library Pixel Labs (eg, other workshops, schools).